Fans to Feast on Affordable Range of Food and Beverages at Bankwest Stadium

 “We like to call these our High Street foods – meals inspired by the diversity of the local food community in Parramatta and Western Sydney.”

-Among the more substantial meals that will be sold at the retail outlets at Bankwest Stadium are:
+Aside from the affordable food, the more substantial meals that will be sold at the retail outlets at Bankwest Stadium are:

 - Hokkien Noodle Stiryfry with Chicken, Asian Vegetables and Toasted Sesame;